 In Stage 2: Your heart rate slows and your body temperature drops and you drift off into light sleep.
 You can awake but with some effort.

-The fourth stage is REM sleep.
+The fifth stage is REM sleep.
 You enter REM about 90 minutes after falling into deep sleep.
 REM is an active form of sleep and it’s where you dream and process information.
 REM stands for Rapid Eye Movement.
 It’s like watching a movie in your head and your body can respond as if you were actually there.
 Your eyes will dart around and your breathing speeds up.
 REM only accounts for 20% of your sleeping hours.

 The majority of your sleeping hours must be in the deeper sleep stages if you want to feel refreshed when you awake in the morning.